grossIt/ChaPaFi/README.md

 The mathematical procedure is described in the article:

-**C. Santus, T. Grossi, M. Benedetti, "Identification of Chaboche kinematic hardening model parameters to simulate stabilized cycles and ratcheting behavior: theoretical advances and an efficient semianalytical procedure", March 2022**
+**C. Santus, T. Grossi, L. Romanelli, M. Benedetti, "Efficient procedure for the identification of the Chaboche isotropic-kinematic hardening model parameters based on strain-controlled cycles and asymptotic ratcheting rates", March 2022**

 The article is currently under peer review in an international journal.
 Files will be available once that the article is published.